 Since the collapse of the Soviet Union in 1991, China has stood as the largest and most powerful self-avowedly communist nation in the world.
 Its relationship with ideology makes it a fascinating case study.
 As we saw in earlier chapters, imperial Chinese history can be likened to a bellows or a lung: periods of exhalation, during which the country grew relatively more open to the external world and a multiplicity of internal viewpoints, have alternated with (generally longer) periods of inhalation, during which the country retreated behind its real or metaphorical Great Wall and clung fast to its essential Chinese-ness.
 We can see the same pattern taking place since 1949, albeit over far shorter periods of time, as pragmatism and communist ideology push and pull against one another.

-Thus we perhaps shouldn’t be surprised that Mao’s most aggressive early moves were undertaken with the agenda of drawing a clear line around the sovereign borders of the nation-state of China — the same ones that had been so indistinct for the better part of 150 years — and putting an end to foreign meddling in Chinese affairs.
-We’ve already seen how Mao elected to join the war in Korea for this reason.
+Thus we perhaps shouldn’t be surprised that Mao’s most aggressive early moves were meant to draw a clear line around the sovereign borders of the nation-state of China — the same ones that had been so indistinct for the better part of 150 years — and put an end to foreign meddling in Chinese affairs.
+We’ve already seen how Mao chose to join the war in Korea for this reason.
 But even before those events, he sent an army westward to reoccupy Tibet, which had slipped out of Chinese control in the chaos surrounding the collapse of the Qing dynasty in 1912.
-He reestablished China’s borders everywhere largely as they had been when the Qing dynasty was at its height, asserting a measure of control over the hinterlands of Outer China that hadn’t been seen in decades if not centuries.
+He made all of China’s borders a tangible as well as a legal truth, asserting a measure of control over the hinterlands of Outer China that hadn’t been seen in many decades.

-This first post-revolutionary exhalation of the Chinese body politic reached its maximum extent in the mid-1950s, shortly after the Communist Party adopted a constitution which officially enshrined the rights of freedom of speech, freedom of assembly, and freedom of the press.
-There followed what has become known as the “Hundred Flowers” period, so named because Mao and Zhou both endorsed the metaphor of a healthy society as a healthy garden, made up of a hundred flowers “blooming and contending.”
-Freedom of thought and speech and the robust discussions and intellectual disputes it engendered were the only ways by which China could evolve, both culturally and economically.
+This first post-revolutionary exhalation of the Chinese body politic reached its maximum extent in the mid-1950s, shortly after the Communist Party adopted a constitution which enshrined the rights of freedom of speech, freedom of assembly, and freedom of the press.
+There followed what has become known as the “Hundred Flowers” period, so named because Mao and Zhou both endorsed the metaphor of a healthy society as a thriving garden, made up of a hundred flowers “blooming and contending.”
+They said that freedom of thought and speech and the robust discussions and intellectual disputes it engendered were the only ways by which China could evolve, both culturally and economically.

 Writers and other intellectuals were thus not just permitted but encouraged to criticize the Party and all other aspects of the state, in the interest of forging a more perfect nation.
-Among them was a talented 22-year-old named Wang Meng, who penned a barbed satire of the self-righteous mediocrities who seems to worm their way into every modern bureaucracy, regardless of its nationality, and then stay there, as immovable and useless as the potted tree in the reception area.
-In the excerpt below, two frustrated would-be reformers named Wei Heming and Lin Zhen are discussing Wang Qingchuan, the potted tree in charge of a state-run factory.
+Among them was a talented 22-year-old named Wang Meng, who penned a barbed satire of the self-righteous mediocrities who seem to worm their way into every bureaucracy, regardless of its nationality, and then stay there, as immovable and useless as the potted tree in the reception area.
+In the excerpt below, two frustrated would-be reformers named Wei Heming and Lin Zhen are discussing Wang Qingchuan, the piece of institutional flora that is in charge of a state-run factory.

 Wei told Lin in detail all about Wang Qingchuan.
 Originally, Wang worked in some central ministry, but as punishment for some involvement with a woman, he was assigned to this factory as deputy factory manager in 1951.
 In 1953, the factory manager was assigned elsewhere, and Wang was promoted to that position.
 He never did anything but run around in circles, hide in his office, sign papers, and play chess.